-- e.
+- c.
+To reduce the dominance of garages on the streetscape. - d.
+To encourage eaves, verandahs, balconies and other feature elements on the front facades of dwellings. - e.
 To minimise the impacts of development on neighbouring properties in relation to views, privacy, and overshadowing. - f.
 To ensure that development on corner lots is visually significant and promotes a strong and legible character.

-Table 5: Development Type Principles
+Table E17.5: Development Type Principles